- Posted by: adminbb

 Affects of Covid-19 on Background Screening Checks

-The need for employers to carry out pre-employment background screening remains vital, even more so among organizations providing essential services that are rushing to take on more workers during the crisis, especially in driving and delivery roles requiring licenses.
+The need for employers to start adapting to background screening remains vital, even more so among organizations providing essential services that are rushing to take on more workers during the crisis, especially in driving and delivery roles requiring licenses.
 Here at Intelimasters we are seeing a longer turnaround time for processing background checks due to the temporary closure or limited working capacity of government organizations.

-Contacting former employers to verify work history is challenging while offices are closed and staff are predominantly working from home.
+Contacting former employers to verify work history is challenging.
+While offices are off and staff are predominantly working from home.

 The same goes for educational background checks with universities and other institutions also working in limited capacity.